 - Transparency in Contract and Pricing Models: Learn how you’re paying for your current contract and determine if it’s able to be easily adjusted without paying unnecessary fees.
 If you’re under contract, it’s important to do a cost-benefit analysis of switching.
 If the current relationship isn’t transparent about billing, determine when is the right time in your contract to start shopping around for another partner.

-- Transition Period Between Old and New Credit Card Payment Processor: Switching credit card processors doesn’t mean your past accounts are automatically terminated.
-Businesses must remember that there is typically a 3-day period after processing has stopped to determine all pending transactions are settled.
+- Transition Period Between Old and New Credit Card Payment Processor: Switching credit card processors doesn’t mean your past merchant accounts are automatically terminated.
+Businesses must remember that there is typically a 3-day period after credit card processing has stopped to determine all pending transactions are settled.
 Once no more transactions are flowing across your system, then it may be the right time to confirm with your payment processor that the switch has been made.
-Not knowing these nuances can lead to unnecessary fees.
+Not knowing these nuances can lead to unnecessary interchange fees.

 - Consider What Equipment Is Included in the Partnership: Before moving on to a new payment processor relationship, determine what POS terminal or plug-in reader was included in the original agreement.
 If the provider offered the equipment as part of the package, they’ll likely want them back.
 Ensure you’re settling up with all necessary materials before engaging in a new relationship.
 With that said, your new credit card payment processor should offer your business with the latest and greatest equipment necessary to empower better, more flexible payment processing.